-The Sisters of Notre Dame de Namur came to the San Francisco Bay Area from their mission schools in Oregon.
-While visiting the Bay Area they established an institute of higher learning, College of Notre Dame, in the city of San Jose.
-The school was chartered in 1868 as the first college in the state of California authorized to grant the baccalaureate degree to women.
+The Sisters of Notre Dame de Namur came to the San Francisco Bay Area from their mission schools in Oregon and established College of Notre Dame in San Jose, CA.